If you live in an area that gets several feet of snow each winter, a snowblower will likely be a beneficial purchase for your home.

 A single-stage snow blower operates in a single motion, using a scoop-like auger to shovel snow and funnel it out the chute.

-In addition to the auger, a two-stage snow blower contains an impeller fan, which helps accelerate the snow into the intake chute and boosts the snow’s overall clearing power and throwing distance.
+In addition to the drill, a two-stage snow blower contains an impeller fan, which helps accelerate the snow into the intake chute and boosts the snow’s overall clearing power and throwing distance.

 A three-stage snow blower produces the maximum power because it incorporates an accelerator into the auger and impeller fan, resulting in faster snow removal, larger clearing capacity, and longer throwing distances.